 This is where we believe Deep Dialogue would make a significant difference.

 Integrating dialogue in governance can help challenge commonly held assumptions about socioeconomic, political and security issues.
-Bringing leaders and decision-makers together to identify fundamental questions about governance processes, and set challenges for future dialogue and inquiry at local, national, international and global level.
+Equally, it is important to bring leaders and decision-makers together to identify fundamental questions about governance processes, and set challenges for future dialogue and inquiry at local, national, international and global level.